turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 ---
-title: "React I: The What & the Why"
+title: "React: The What & the Why"
 length: 3 hours
 tags: javascript, react
 module: 3